marlonbarrios/bauhaus-time-traveler/README.md

 ## Deployment

-It can be an installion, a webpage, a live performance and an online performance lecture.
+It can be an installation, a webpage, a live performance and/or an online lecture/performance.

 ### Features